 The Most Popular Topics For /r/DataIsBeautiful Subreddit

 One of my personal favorite subreddits is /r/DataIsBeautiful.
 It’s a subreddit dedicated to data visualization and information that is then turned into beautiful graphics and animations.
 The following chart shows the types of content that people are most likely to engage with in these subreddits when it comes to phrases found in the original posts.

-Are you looking to get your content in front of an audience that is forward thinking and curious about the future?
-The Subreddit /r/Futurology is likely the place for you to start.
+Are you looking to get your content in front of an audience that’s forward-thinking and curious about the future?
+The /r/Futurology subreddit is the place to start.

-The subreddit /r/LifeHacks is a group of people who are committed to finding underrated yet powerful shortcuts that make day to day life easier.
-The following chart highlights some of the most popular phrases from this subreddit and give insight into the types of Life Hacks that people are most interested in finding on Reddit:
+Folks in the subreddit /r/LifeHacks are committed to finding shortcuts that make day-to-day life easier.
+The following chart lists the most popular phrases from headlines in this subreddit and therefore suggests what kind of “life hacks” people are most interested in reading:

 The following are the most common three words to begin a post on /r/BigSEO that generate a significant amount of engagement:

 And here’s the most popular phrases from /r/Marketing:

 In both /r/BigSEO and /r/Marketing people are looking for information about social media marketing and are asking questions about specific marketing and SEO tasks.

 - Questions Drive Engagement: In both /r/Marketing and /r/BigSEO, headlines containing questions produced the most engagement.